Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ## To improve
-I want to summarize the posible improvements for this submission:
+I want to summarize the posible improvements that come to my mind for this submission at this point:

 * Further data preprocessing.
 For example, by randomly shifting vertically and horizontally the training image data.